weverkley/bucardo_docker_image/README.md

   * You must define what to sync.
 You can either use `herd` or `tables`:
     - `herd`: Provide a string with a name for the herd.
 All tables from the first source database will be added to this herd and synchronized.
-    - `tables`: A string containing a comma-separated list of tables to be synchronized.
+    - `tables`: A string containing a comma-separated list of tables to be synchronized (e.g., `"public.users, public.orders"`).

   * [Onetimecopy](https://bucardo.org/wiki/Onetimecopy) is used for full table copy:
     - 0 No full copy is done